oosmoxiecode/xgui.js/README.md

 </script>
 ```

+So when you drag the slider testObject.x and testObject.y will be set to the value of the slider.

 More examples to come.
 For now look in */examples/testbed.html* for some idea of how to use it.

 It currently includes these elements: